Are You Worried About Your Family?

 We can sit around and fret and worry about them, or we can find things to do that we enjoy.
 Now is the time to develop a hobby, find new friends with similar interests, or to get involved with volunteer work.
 As we involve ourselves in the lives of others, our concerns about our grown children and their families will be reduced to a minimum.

 Modern communication devices allow us to visit with them more than ever before.
 We can text, call, e-mail, or even video conference, if we choose to do so.
-Allowing our children to have their own lives independent of us if a big part of growing up, and we need to allow that to happen.
-We will always be their parents,
+Allowing our children to have their own lives independent of us is a big part of growing up, and we need to allow that to happen.

 Worry becomes a problem when it affects our personal health and well being.
 The following symptoms are red flags that indicate worry is an issue: